DQL¶

 In practical applications, intra-group sorting and inter-group sorting are often used together to achieve complex data display requirements.
 This combination can simultaneously control the order of groups and the order of data within groups.

-- Inter-Group Sorting: First sort and paginate all groups
+- Inter-group Sorting: First sort and paginate all groups

 Application Examples¶

-Monitoring Dashboard Scenario¶
+Dashboard Scenario¶

 // Find the 10 servers with the highest CPU usage, show the latest 5 data points for each